 Buprenorphine’s side effects are similar to those of opioids and can include:

 - Muscle aches and cramps

 - Distress and irritability

 Buprenorphine Misuse Potential

 Because of buprenorphine’s opioid effects, it can be misused, particularly by people who do not have an opioid dependency.
 Naloxone is added to buprenorphine to decrease the likelihood of diversion and misuse of the combination drug product.
-When these products are taken as sublingual tablets, buprenorphine’s opioid effects dominate and naloxone blocks opioid withdrawals.
-If the sublingual tablets are crushed and injected, however, the naloxone effect dominates and can bring on opioid withdrawals.
+When buprenorphine/naloxone is taken as a sublingual tablet, buprenorphine’s opioid effects dominate and mitigates opioid withdrawals.
+If the sublingual tablets are crushed and injected, the naloxone effect dominates and can block the euphoric effect and potentially bring on opioid withdrawal symptoms.

 People should use the following precautions when taking buprenorphine:

 - Do not take other medications without first consulting your doctor.

 - Do not use illegal drugs, drink alcohol, or take sedatives, tranquilizers, or other drugs that slow breathing.
 Mixing large amounts of other medications with buprenorphine can lead to overdose or death.